 University of Geneve: Art Law Center (Marc-André Renold) The goal of the Art-Law Centre is to promote and coordinate research and work on the most current questions of art law; it follows an interdisciplinary approach to the subject by including people from both the art world and the legal world.
 Geneva, Switzerland.

-Benjamin N. Cardozo School of Law (NY) Cardozo Art Law Field Clinic (est. 2012), “offers students connections with the most vibrant art center in the world.
+Benjamin N. Cardozo School of Law Cardozo Art Law Field Clinic (est. 2012), “offers students connections with the most vibrant art center in the world.
 Cardozo students work at the Whitney Museum, The Brooklyn Academy of Music, Christie’s Auction House and other NYC Arts firms.”
+New York, NY.

-Brooklyn Law School (NY/Beryl Jones-Woodin) Art Law Seminar at Brooklyn Law is designed “to introduce students to advanced problems in art law and related drafting issues.
+Brooklyn Law School Art Law Seminar (Faculty: Beryl Jones-Woodin) is designed “to introduce students to advanced problems in art law and related drafting issues.
 The class will study the ways in which the law regulates the creation of art, the cultural implications of art and the art market.
 Areas that will be considered include moral rights, fair use, museum law, cultural property law and rights of privacy.”
+Brooklyn, NY

 DePaul School of Law (Faculty: Patty Gerstenblith) DePaul’s Center for Art, Museum, & Cultural Heritage Law “aims to offer students opportunities to explore externship and internship placements in this rapidly growing area of law.
 A two-course sequence of Art and the Law and a seminar in Cultural Property Law is complemented by externship and summer internship opportunities at the Field Museum of Natural History, the Chicago History Museum, and the DePaul Art Museum.”
 Chicago, IL.